 The Difference Between the Moderna, Pfizer and Johnson & Johnson Vaccines

-The Pfizer and Moderna vaccines are mRNA vaccines, meaning they contain a small amount of the live COVID-19 virus and are administered via two doses.
-The Pfizer vaccine contains 30 micrograms of the live virus while the Moderna contains 100 micrograms.
+The Pfizer and Moderna vaccines are mRNA vaccines, meaning they contain genetic material similar to the COVID-19 virus and are administered via two doses.
 The Johnson & Johnson vaccine is administered via one dose and contains non-live viral particles, similar to the makeup of the flu vaccine.

 All currently available vaccines are recommended for patients with underlying medical conditions, which includes immunocompromising conditions like organ transplant.